-Two squares of paper, a few minutes of joyful paper-folding meditation, a lovely mandala design and an origami star is born!
+Two squares of paper, a few minutes of joyful paper-folding meditation, a lovely mandala design… an origami star is born!
 If you’ve ever made an origami figure using the windmill base, this eight-pointed star should be a breeze to fold.
 I’m excited to share with you this origami star of my own design.

 I named this model ‘Star of Gratitude’ because gratitude is the feeling I have as I think of all the wonderful people with whom I can share this delightful passion.
 Your visits and your messages are always read and appreciated, and they keep me going!

-The eight-pointed star is made with two units that overlap diagonally, the short corners of one fitting into the pockets of the other.
+The eight-pointed star is made using two units that overlap diagonally, the short corners of one fitting into the pockets of the other.
 This is the step-by-step video tutorial showing how to make the Star of Gratitude.

 Tips and suggestions for making the origami Gratitude Star

-- In the video the star is demonstrated using very thin paper called Kami.
+- In the video, the star is demonstrated using very thin paper called Kami.

 - All kinds of papers can be used to make this star: recycled paper, regular office paper or fancier papers such as “Tant” or onion skin would make good choices.